lkodinsson/MARS/Basic/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Dexterity 11+ or Max Resolve 11+, Trained in any combat skill

-The first block, evade, parry, or defensive maneuver that you use each round does not cost a reaction.
+The first defensive maneuver that you use each round does not cost a reaction.
 Additionally, you may use each defensive maneuver twice each round instead of only once.

 ## Rage